ddenis73/danalyzer-docs/docs/matlab-functions.md

 ```

 Let us consider this line of code.
 The function name is *randn*.
-Then, inside the parentheses we provide our input arguments here.
+Then, inside the parentheses we provide our input arguments.
 We are providing the function with two input arguments, with each input separated by a comma.
 In this case, the function will return a matrix with 25 rows and one column.
 By using the = sign, we are assigning that output to the variable named data.

 !!! tip
 	Don't forget that if you need more information about what a function does or what input it needs, always try: